braze-inc/braze-docs/_docs/_api/endpoints/user_data/post_user_track.md

 ## Responses

-upon using any of the aforementioned api requests you should receive one of the following three general responses:
+Upon using any of the aforementioned API requests you should receive one of the following three general responses:

 ### Successful message